edwinb/Idris2-boot/docs/ffi/readline.rst

     main = do setCompletionFn testComplete
               echoLoop

-Unfortunately, when we try running it, and hitting TAB before entering anything, things go wrong:
+We see that there is a problem when we try running it, and hitting TAB before entering anything:

 ::

     Main> :exec main
     > free(): invalid pointer

+The Idris code which sets up the completion is fine, but there is a problem with the memory allocation in the C glue code.

 This problem arises because we haven't thought carefully enough about which parts of our program are responsible for allocating and freeing strings.